Some Remarks on Kim-dividing in NATP Theories: Introduction

 \begin{fact}\cite[Theorem 4.9]{Mut22} If a theory does not have $k$-DCTP$_2$ for all $k<\omega$, and if a formula $\varphi(x,a)$ coheir-divides over a model $M$, then $\{\varphi(x,a_i)\}_{i<\omega}$ is inconsistent for any canonical coheir Morley sequence $(a_i)_{i<\omega}$ over $M$ with $a_0=a$. \end{fact}

-Thus in a theory which does not have $k$-DCTP$_2$ for all $k<\omega$ (we call it an $\omega$-NDCTP$_2$ theory), coheir-forking and coheir-dividing are equivalent over models.
-By combining our result Theorem \ref{thm:Kim-dividing->coheir-dividing} together, we can say that Kim-forking and Kim-dividing are equivalent over models in $\omega$-NDCTP$_2$ theories.
-Interestingly, if $k=2$, then $k$-DCTP$_2$ implies NSOP$_1$ and NTP$_2$.
+Thus in a theory which does not have $k$-DCTP$_2$ for all $k<\omega$ (we will call it an N-$\omega$-DCTP$_2$ theory), coheir-forking and coheir-dividing are equivalent over models.
+By combining our result Theorem \ref{thm:Kim-dividing->coheir-dividing} together, we can say that Kim-forking and Kim-dividing are equivalent over models in N-$\omega$-DCTP$_2$ theories.
+Interestingly, $k$-DCTP$_2$ implies SOP$_1$ and TP$_2$.
 And ATP implies $k$-DCTP$_2$ for any $k<\omega$.
-So, if $k$-DCTP$_2$ always implis $2$-DCTP$_2$ for any $k>2$, then we get a new dividing line inside NATP, commonly outside NTP$_1$ and NTP$_2$, where Kim-forking and Kim-dividing are equivalent over models.
+So we get a new dividing line inside NATP, outside both NTP$_1$ and NTP$_2$, where Kim-forking and Kim-dividing are equivalent over models.
 We will discuss this in Section 5.